-6.4 FC layers compression in comaparative QA neural models
+6.4 FC Layers Compression in Comparative QA Neural Models

-In the preceding section, we discussed the utilization of BERT-based model Col-BERT for Information Retrieval tasks.
+In the preceding section, we discussed the utilisation of the BERT-based ColBERT model for information retrieval tasks.
 In this section, we delve into compressing deep language models for information retrieval and question answering, employing SVD and TTM decomposition.

-The architecture of the ColBERT consists of the BERT pre-trained model and an additional output linear layer.
-We focuse on the compression of the Transformerbased part and apply compression techniques to FC layers in all 16 Transformer blocks.
+The architecture of ColBERT consists of the BERT pre-trained model and an additional output linear layer.
+We focus on the compression of the Transformer-based part and apply compression techniques to FC layers in all 16 Transformer blocks.
 We employ SVD with a rank of 40, as well as TTM decomposition with a rank determined through an analysis of the singular values in the internal SVD step of the TTM decomposition Algorithm 2.

-Hyperparameters selection To determine the rank for the SVD, we refer to the desired model compression rate outlined in Section 5.
-For TTM decomposition, we select the Core dimensions such that dimensions products within each core were approximately equivalent across all \mathcal{G}k .
+Hyperparameters selection To determine the rank for the SVD, we refer to the desired compression rate of the model outlined in Section 5.
+For the decomposition of TTM, we select the core dimensions so that the dimensions products within each core were approximately equivalent across all \mathcal{G}k .
 In Section 5 we provide a detailed explanation of this choice.
 As a result, we represent the BERT FC layers matrices, initially sized as [3072, 768], as a series of cores [1, 4, 8, R], [R, 6, 8, R2], [R, 8, 6, R3], [R, 4, 8, 1].
 The following paragraph describes the methodology for selecting the layers which is best for TTM decomposition, as well as its desired ranks.

 Selection of layers to compress and corresponding TTM ranks The rank parameter is crucial in the TTM decomposition.
 To determine the rank for each core in the sequence, we employ the truncated SVD method for the corresponding unfolding matrix of the original tensor (like in the Algorithm 2).
-We extract and visualize the spectrum of each SVD for all modules in the BERT architecture.
-As we have 4 cores in decomposition, every module has 3 SVD spectra - one for each inner rank of the TTM decomposition.
-Our observations led us to the following conclusions:
+We extract and visualise the spectrum of each SVD for all modules in the BERT architecture.
+As we have 4 cores in decomposition, every module has 3 SVD spectra, one for each inner rank of the TTM decomposition.
+Our observations led to the following conclusions: